syedfaisalsaleeem/optimum-frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Running Rest Api through Docker
+The react todo application is dockerized and they can be run through these commands:
+- `docker-compose -f docker-compose.dev.yml up -d --build`

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.